The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: GRB 160509A

-The two models with a power-law shape after the cutoff ($f_{Bbkpo}$ and $f_{Bgr}$) provide a worse fit than $f_{BHec}$ in all time intervals.
-As for GRB 100724B, the Band with exponential cutoff model $f_{BHec}$ is statistically preferred, and the shape of the spectrum after the cutoff appears to be curved.
 The best fit parameters as a function of time are shown in the left panel in Figure~\ref{fig:spEvolution2}.
-The time evolution is remarkably similar to the case of GRB~100724B: $\alpha$, $\beta$ and $E_{\rm p}$ present a hard-to-soft trend with some variability tracking the light curve evolution, while the cutoff energy appears to increase with time.
+The time evolution of $\alpha$ and $E_{\rm p}$ is similar to the case of GRB~100724B: there is a decreasing trend with some variability tracking the light curve in correspondence of the second peak, while the cutoff energy appears to increase slightly with time.
+Also $\beta$ is tracking the flux, becoming harder when the flux increases, but there is no decreasing trend.
 The luminosity as a function of time is shown in the right panel of Figure~\ref{fig:spEvolution2}, computed in the energy range 1 keV -- 10 GeV: the values of a few $10^{53}$ erg s$^{-1}$ are quite typical for long-duration GRBs \citep{2004ApJ...609..935Y}.